pgbouncer/pgbouncer/doc/usage.md

 pool_mode
 :   The pooling mode in use.

-host_strategy
+load_balance_hosts
-:   The host_strategy in use if the pool's host contains a comma-separated list.
+:   The load_balance_hosts in use if the pool's host contains a comma-separated list.

 #### SHOW PEER_POOLS